tytydraco/yessleep/out/I_was_recently_hired_by_a_pharmaceutical_company_to_analyze_a_newly_discovered_liquid_Theres_something_wrong_with_the_substance_It_wants_me_to_eat_it.md

 *I shouldn’t do it.
 It’s not safe.
 It’s not ethical.*

 My focus shifted to the dab of gray oil squirming between the glass slides.
 I couldn't ever *see* it move: not directly, at least.
-Instead, I observed trapped air bubbles dilate and constrict in response to the liquid’s constant writhing, like a collage of eyeless pupils looking up through the opposite end of the microscope, examining me just as much as I was examining it.
+Instead, I observed trapped air bubbles dilate and constrict in response to the liquid’s constant writhing, like a collage of eyeless pupils looking up through the opposite end of the microscope, examining me just as much as I was examining them.

 The sight was goddamn unearthly.